Grace-1-Sketch/Grace-1-Sketch/README.md

 ### What am I currently working on?

-- 🔭 I’m currently working on Hotel website
+- 🔭 I’m currently working on Hotel website.
-- 🌱 I’m currently learning Cloud development
+- 🌱 I’m currently learning Cloud development.
 - 📫 How to reach me: email: selolograce2000@gmail.com